RedDogTech/StreamKit/README.md

 ### Dev Setup
 Please install the latest version of rust. (nightly not needed).

-To install all the deps from cargo run `cargo install`.
+To install all the deps from cargo run `cargo install` once cloned and cd'ed into.

 to pass arguments such as enabling debugging use the `--` such as: